London The Shard Observatory Tickets and Tours: how to buy, prices and schedules

 Before Moscow's Mercury City Tower (339 meters) was built, The Shard skyscraper (310 meters) held the record for the tallest building in Europe.

-If you are one of those travelers who love to enjoy London from above, another must-see is The London Eye, which was the tallest Ferris wheel in the world at the beginning of the 21st century until it was overtaken by the Nachang Star (China) and the Singapore Flyer (Singapore) later on.
+If you are one of those travelers who love to enjoy London from above, another must-see is The London Eye, which was the highest Ferris wheel in the world at the beginning of the 21st century until it was overtaken by the Nachang Star (China) and the Singapore Flyer (Singapore) later.

 The London Eye is a panoramic rotating observatory (360º) and an icon of the British capital.
 You will find it in the heart of London, in the Riverside Building in County Hall Westminster Bridge Road.

-If you want to know how to get on the most famous Ferris wheel in the world, I recommend you take a look at the article Tickets for the London Eye where you will learn how to get the cheapest tickets with priority access.
+If you want to know how to get on the most famous Ferris wheel in the world, I recommend you to take a look at the article London Eye tickets where you will learn how to get the cheapest tickets with priority access.